 In October 1841, Moorman led a party to avenge the Jackson-Lauer killing, surprising the assassins 25 miles north of Crockett.
 “Arresting” the McFadden brothers, all were hanged with the exception of the youngest brother.

-In the meantime, articles of impeachment had been filed against Judge John Hansford for his failure at bringing Jackson to trail.
+In the meantime, articles of impeachment had been filed against Judge John Hansford for his failure at bringing Jackson to trial.
 On January 19, 1842, Hansford left office to escape the impeachment and retired on his farm near Jonesville.
 Two years later, a mob of regulators appeared at his house, demanding possession of some slaves that he was holding under a writ of sequestration.
 When Hansford refused to hand over the slaves, the Regulators killed him.

 In August 1844, more than 200 Moderators attacked some 60 Regulators near Shelbyville in what became known as the Church Hill Battle.

 Finally, Texas President Sam Houston had had enough.
 Previous to this time, Houston had stated: “I think it advisable to declare Shelby County, Tenaha, and Terrapin Neck free and independent governments, and let them fight it out.”
 However, by this time, Houston was working to annex the Republic of Texas with the United States.
 The Civil War taking place in east Texas was not helping matters and on August 15, 1844, he ordered state militia to Shelby County to put an end to the “war.”